-- Dolphins, Dolphins Everywhere: Sapphire Shores' spirit animal.
+- Dolphins, Dolphins Everywhere: Sapphire Shores's spirit animal.

 - Do Well, but Not Perfect: Sweetie Belle wanted Rarity to make good dresses but not jaw-dropping amazing ones, though she only makes the complaint because her play fell flat by comparison.

 - Dramatically Missing the Point: When Sweetie Belle learns that the costumes Rarity made were praised over the rest of her play that she wrote and acted in, she assumes Rarity purposely overshadowed her work, rather than consider her own less-than-spectacular talent.
 She comes to realize her mistake at the end.

 - Dream Walker: Princess Luna clearly understands why Sweetie Belle would think she was still just dreaming when they meet backstage since they had previously met in a similar setting in Sweetie Belle's Dream Sequence.

 - Dream Weaver: In addition to entering Sweetie Belle's dream, Princess Luna is able to guide the dream to help Sweetie Belle realize the possible consequences of her ruining her sister's work.
-This includes showing Sweetie Belle an alternate perspective of her fifth birthday party and Rarity fretting over the final changes to Sapphire Shores' costumes earlier that night.
+This includes showing Sweetie Belle an alternate perspective of her fifth birthday party and Rarity fretting over the final changes to Sapphire Shores's costumes earlier that night.